AntonioRochaAZ/CPP-Game/README.md

 In no specific order.

 - Add a NO GROUP default EntityGroup.
 Also, in the manager add_to_group method, make sure that the entity only has one group.
+- Generalize the use of the Animation object for all textures, instead of having multiple metadata scattered everywhere.

 - Study the use of "const" and passing arguments by reference (check when it is possible/should be done).
 - Switch to const char instead of std::string whenever possible.